LWFlouisa/UploadedFairy/about.md

 I am a short story, novella, and poetry writer who does webcomics.
 I'm also into artificial intelligence development.

 {% include authorsocialmedia.html %}

+I can also be found on Sayches and Ello: LWFlouisa